Works with their own pages

 - The Viashino of Magic: The Gathering were originally introduced in the Tie-In Novel The Prodigal Sorcerer by Mark Sumner.
 The designers of the game liked them so much that they worked them into the game, and they still turn up from time to time.

 - Gomorra, California, home of the tie-in Collectible Card Game, would eventually become an Immigrant Setting for Deadlands.
 Part and parcel to this were many, many Canon Immigrants, including most of the entire Whateley Family, Sioux Union, and piratical Maze Rats.

 - Many concepts devised for specialized settings in Dungeons & Dragons have subsequently become incorporated into the core rule system, as when domains and darklords from the 2nd edition Ravenloft setting became a standard feature of the 4th edition Shadowfell.

 - The writers of the Forgotten Realms supplements have made canon a wide variety of plot points from the video games.
-The whole Bhaalspawn plot from the Baldur's Gate series is referenced in the 3.5E splat Lost Empires of Faerűn.
-Zehir, the Bigger Bad of Neverwinter Nights 2: Storm of Zehir and the yuan-ti god of poison, was homebrewed for that Expansion Pack, then listed as a subservient deity of Bane in the 4E Forgotten Realms Campaign Guide.
+The whole Bhaalspawn plot from the Baldur's Gate series is referenced in the 3.5E splat Lost Empires of Faerûn.
+Zehir of Neverwinter Nights 2: Storm of Zehir and the yuan-ti god of poison, was homebrewed for that Expansion Pack, then became one of the primary pantheon of 4th edition and its Nentir Vale setting, and then was relisted as a subservient deity of Bane in the 4E Forgotten Realms Campaign Guide.

 - Psurlons were a new monster created for the Dark Sun: Shattered Lands computer game.
 They turned out to be popular and interesting enough to be introduced to the tabletop setting as well.